 For many autistic people, this is compounded by differences in sensory processing.
 A loud, bright, or socially complex environment can quickly become overwhelming, pushing the nervous system into a state of shutdown.
 In this state, access to the part of the brain that controls speech production can be temporarily blocked.

 The silence is a direct result of the brain trying to protect itself from a perceived threat.
-It is a physiological state, not a personality flaw or a behavioral choice.
-Understanding this is the first step toward compassion.
+It is a physiological state, not a personality flaw or a behavioural choice.

 How Misunderstandings Shape Self-Worth